Line upon Line Learning

 Obviously, when you want to learn something, nonfiction is the place to make sure you get the most facts.
 These books gave facts but also had some aspect that made them easily accessible to my young child.
 When he was in kindergarten, he did not read them all with me, but I’m excited to revisit them now that he is older.

 Moon by Steve Tomecek, illustrated by Liisa Chauncy Guida (National Geographic, 2005) introduces young readers to basic facts about the moon with cartoon illustrations featuring a fun and friendly cat.
-It’s an easy to read picture book to read aloud, and not too dense.
+It’s an easy-to-read picture book to read aloud, and not too dense.

 The Moon Book by Gail Gibbons (Holiday House, 1997).
-I love Gail Gibbons’ nonfiction picture books: she does a great job at capturing a subject with lots of detail, but presenting it in a way that kids can understand.
+I love Gail Gibbons’ nonfiction picture books: she does a great job at capturing a subject with lots of detail and presenting it in a way that kids can understand.
 The Moon Book is no exception.
 While it is illustrated, it is not cartoony.
 Gibbons provides a readable picture book, with the bonus of regular sidebars and notes on the pictures.
 It is packed with dense information), it still interested him.

 The Moon by Seymour Simon (Simon and Schuster, 2003).
 The best part of Mr Simon’s book is the gorgeous NASA photographs on every page.
 It brings his basic facts to life.